shapeshed/eth-tx-validation/README.md

 0xa308b0e012056749D118A09bF079193Ae6Fd80C9
 ```

-We can therefore verify that validators have signed the block and we can consider it valid.
+We can therefore verify that known validators have signed the block and we can consider it valid.

 ## Understanding state transitions